Three Simple Steps to Get a Google Knowledge Panel

-So you need to go to every profile page and article about the named entity and fact-correct them to ensure the information they contain tallies with the information you provided on the Entity Home.
+So you need to go to every profile page and article about the entity and fact-correct them to ensure the information they contain confirms the information you provided on the Entity Home.

-Examples of good authoritative sources for a named entity include Wikidata, Wikipedia, official government profiles…
+Examples of good authoritative sources for a named entity include Wikidata, Wikipedia, and official government profiles.

 3. Create an Infinite, Self-Confirming Loop

 Ideally, every corroborative source you corrected in step 2 should link back to the Entity Home.
 This ensures Google accepts your decision about which webpage it uses as the authoritative reference for facts.
-It also creates an infinite loop of confirmation that educates Google.
+It also creates an infinite self confirming loop of corroboration that educates Google.

 As a human, repetition can get annoying.
 For a machine trying to understand the world, repetition is the one thing it craves.

-If every profile and article about the named entity reiterates some or all of the facts you lay out on the Entity Home, and they all link back to that Entity Home, you will have created the perfect infinite self-confirming loop.
+If every profile and article about the Real Estate Agent reiterates some or all of the facts you lay out on the Entity Home, and they all link back to that Entity Home, you will have created the perfect infinite self-confirming loop.

 Important: if these three-steps are done well, Google will gain a clear understanding about the entity and build its confidence in that understanding.
 As a result, a Knowledge Panel will appear when a user googles the entity’s name.